-If this is the case, a trip to see one of the specialists at St. Louis Heart and Vascular is in order.
+If this is the case, a trip to see one of our arrhythmia specialists at St. Louis Heart and Vascular is in order.
 Equipped with the latest diagnostic tools and the best St. Louis arrhythmia doctors.

 If you’ve ever been extremely excited or nervous, you may have felt like your heart was pounding crazily, and you could even feel it in your neck and throat, as well as your chest.
 These episodes are typically fueled by adrenaline and last just seconds.

-What causes heart palpitations?
+What causes an arrhythmia?

 - Panic attacks caused by anxiety, fear, or stress

 While arrhythmias tied to these conditions may not necessarily pose a health risk, your fluttering heart could also be a sign of abnormal heart rhythms or arrhythmia, which is why getting checked out at St. Louis Heart & Vascular by our arrhythmia specialists is a good idea.